This post may contain affiliate links. Please see our disclosure policy.

 Recipe Substitutions

 • Eggs – While you can leave the egg out, the texture will be a little more dense.
-Use an egg substitute that works best for you.
+Or use an egg substitute that works best for you.

 • Meat – I have also made this recipe with ground lamb if I want to put it over a greek salad.
 It’s very delicious!
 Chicken or ground turkey can also be substituted.